 - Head protection

 Better construction site safety, and avoiding common safety and health citations, starts with proper worker safety training.
 As construction employers, it’s your responsibility to empower your employees with education and materials to keep them informed of the latest industry hazards—and make sure they follow them.

 By setting safety standards for your job sites, you can ensure the health and safety of both your construction workers and the public is accounted for.
 The more informed your workers are about safety hazards and best practices before starting work, the lower the risk of injuries and incidents in the workplace.

 An effective construction safety program can be broken down into three elements: safety training, documenting, and reporting.

 The first step in making sure your employees are fully versed in construction safety is to offer consistent (and comprehensive) safety training at work.
 Toolbox talks are safety meetings where workers are informed of the specific hazards and risk of injury with their job for the project.
 They’re also a time to make sure construction workers know the associated protection systems.
 Toolbox talks are a must for the construction industry, but finding and completing them shouldn’t take up all your team’s valuable working time.

-By empowering your employees with a library of safety toolbox topics—and the ability to schedule safety talks and record attendance digitally—they’re able to focus more on the site safety content and less on safety training logistics.
+By empowering your employees with a library of toolbox talk topics—and the ability to schedule safety talks and record attendance digitally with a toolbox talk app—they’re able to focus more on the site safety content and less on safety training logistics.
 That way, your construction workers can get back to working faster, and they’ll know what to do if they come across a potential hazard or two.